iiab/iiab/roles/calibre-web/README.rst

 collections — to help students build the best local community library!

-**NEW AS OF DECEMBER 2023: If you install** `IIAB's new version of Calibre-Web <https://github.com/iiab/calibre-web/wiki>`_ **then you can also add YouTube and Vimeo videos (ETC!) to your community's or family's learning library!**
+**NEW AS OF DECEMBER 2023: If you install** `IIAB's new version of Calibre-Web <https://github.com/iiab/calibre-web/wiki>`_ **then you can also add YouTube and Vimeo videos (ETC) to your community's or family's learning library!**

 .. image:: https://www.yankodesign.com/images/design_news/2019/05/221758/luo_beetle_library_8.jpg